junxit/us-congress-bills-112/metadata.md

 - 2011-05-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 1 (Roll no. 377). (text: CR H3775)
 - 2011-05-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 1 (Roll no. 377).(text: CR H3775)
 - 2011-05-31 — The title of the measure was amended.
 Agreed to without objection.
+- 2011-06-06 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.